Philippe Candeloro: Skating career

 Candeloro's signature move, in which he spins and drops to his knees on the ice, is not allowed in amateur competition.
 He developed the spin accidentally when he slipped to his knees during a scratch spin.
+In the 1994–95 season, Candeloro included his signature spin in his Godfather program.
+The International Skating Union (ISU), the organization that regulates figure skating, had ruled that skaters had to execute only movements that were done with both skates on the ice during competitions.
+At Skate America in 1993, Candeloro protested the rule change by standing still in front of the judges instead of entering into the scratch spin, and twirled his hand to indicate the forbidden element.
+Ellyn Kestnbaum called the gesture "a sarcastic comment on the framing structure of competitive rules".

 Candeloro has worked as a sports journalist.
 During the 2006 Olympics, Candeloro stirred controversy by commenting that Olympic champion Shizuka Arakawa was "worth a bowl of rice" after rising from third place to win the gold medal.
 Apologizing to the Japanese ambassador to France, Hiroshi Hirabayashi, who was unaware of the comment, French public television stated, "We were taken aback by the comment."
 In 2014, Candeloro and his co-commentator Nelson Montfort were criticized for some of their comments on female skaters at the Sochi Olympics.
 In March 2014, the Conseil supérieur de l'audiovisuel issued a warning to the broadcaster, France Télévisions, stating that some comments were "inappropriate" and "reflected sexist prejudice".
+Kestnbaum reports that Candeloro has "explicitly stated" that he chose to play characters in his programs "in part to deflect charges of effeminacy".

-Candeloro is known to be a big fan of Japanese figure skater Mao Asada, calling himself her 'godfather'.
+Candeloro is known to be a big fan of Japanese figure skater Mao Asada, calling himself her "godfather".

 Other

-In 2011, he was one of the contestants during the second season of Danse avec les stars.
+In 2011, he was one of the contestants during the second season of Danse avec les stars, the French version of the Strictly Come Dancing franchise.
+In 2008, Candeloro was involved in the development of a rose bearing his name with Lyonnais rose breeder Jean-Pierre Guillot.

-The municipal ice rink in his hometown of Colombes was renamed in his honor in 2018.
+The municipal ice rink in his hometown of Colombes was renamed in Candeloro's honor in 2018, although it was closed by the city's next mayor in 2024, against his protests.

 Personal life

 Candeloro is married to ballet dancer Olivia Darmon, with whom he has three daughters: Luna Nizza, Maya Estella and Thalia Soleya.
 He was introduced to his future wife by the choreographer of his 1994 Olympic program, Natasha Dabadie.
 He speaks several languages besides French, including English and Italian.

-In 2008, Candeloro was involved in the development of a namesake rose, the Philippe Candeloro rose with Lyonnais rose breeder Jean-Pierre Guillot.

 He narrowly escaped death in the Villa Castelli helicopter collision in 2015, when he was forced to wait for one of the helicopters on the next flight due to over-occupancy.
 The accident claimed 10 lives including three French athletes.